Firere/motion/README.md

 );
 ```

 Transitions can also be used in variants.
 If used in both variants and as a prop simultaneously, the transitions will be merged into one transition.
-In the case of a conflict between a variant transition and the `transition` prop, the variant transition will have priority over the `transition` prop and will overwrite it.
+In the case of a conflict between a variant transition and the `transition` prop, the variant transition will have priority over the `transition` prop and will override it.
+In other words, they *cascade*.

->[!NOTE]
+>[!WARNING]
-> This differs from the behaviour of `@rbxts/motion`, which instead prioritises the `transition` prop over variants' transition.
+>This differs from the behaviour of `@rbxts/motion`, which instead prioritises the `transition` prop over variants' transition.
 If you're migrating from `@rbxts/motion`, make sure you account for this.

 ```tsx
 const [state, setState] = useState<"hover" | "default">("default")